ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 |            |              |            |
 +------------+              +------------+
 ~~~
-{: #pa-topology-alt title "Who sends requests to whom in the PPM protocol.
+{: #pa-topology title "Who sends requests to whom in the PPM protocol.
 An
 edge indicates a request and the edge label indicates the phase in which the
 request is sent.
 There mawy be multiple instances of the Helper role."}